KannonZenetism/zenetism-field-physics/zenetism/MP01-emanation-architecture-ch1-3.md

 **Zenon** is not the womb—
 and not the motion.
-It is the paradox of pre-containment:
+It is the paradox of supra-containment:
 the origin of both holding and dispersing,
 without itself ever being either.